New York

 According to the Gallup survey, simply 28% of teachers say they’re dwelling comfortably on their family earnings.
 By distinction, 52% say they are solely getting by and 21% say they face monetary challenges.

-“It’s shocking to see how many teachers work in in second jobs outside of education during the school year,” former US Education Secretary Margaret Spellings, now president and CEO of the Bipartisan Policy Center, informed NCS.
+“It’s shocking to see how many teachers work in in second jobs outside of education during the school year,” former US Education Secretary Margaret Spellings, now president and CEO of the Bipartisan Policy Center, advised NCS.
 “Our teachers feel so financially strained that they have to seek additional employment.
 This is at odds with what we say we value.”

 “That teacher who is burned out and not fully focused on your kids or my grandkids … (is) likely to wash out and leave the profession,” Spellings stated, “and we, as taxpayers and users of the public education system, are ill-served.”